-I: All students are required to take the first three courses (12 credits) in the General Education requirement for English (ICCM104, ICCM105, ICCM106) in order and without interruption beginning in their first trimester of enrollment.
-Students may then select any 200+ Level English courses to complete their final 4 credits.

-II: Based on their achievement on the essay portion of the MUIC entrance exam, some students may be required to successfully complete ICME100-English Resources Skills, a non-credit course, before moving on to ICCM104.

-III: Based on their achievement on the essay portion of the MUIC entrance exam, some students may be placed into the 'Advanced Track' for their General Education requirements in English.
+- I: All students are required to take the first three courses (12 credits) in the General Education requirement for English (ICCM104, ICCM105, ICCM106) in order and without interruption beginning in their first trimester of enrollment.
+Students may then select any 200+Level English courses to complete their final 4 credits. - II: Based on their achievement on the essay portion of the MUIC entrance exam, some students may be required to successfully complete ICME100-English Resources Skills, a non-credit course, before moving on to ICCM104. - III: Based on their achievement on the essay portion of the MUIC entrance exam, some students may be placed into the 'Advanced Track' for their General Education requirements in English.
 These students will be required to complete only 12 credits in English: ICCM111 and ICCM112 in order and any 200+ Level English courses.

 Natural Science 12 Credits

 Compulsory Courses

 ICNS 015 Refresher Mathematics 0 (4-0-0)

 ICNS 100 Intensive Mathematics 0 (4-0-0)

 ICNS 101 Introduction to Mathematics 4 (4-0-8)

-Additional Compulsory Course: Students must take either one of these two courses:

-ICNS 111 Fundamental Biology 4 (4-0-8)
+ICNS 111 Fundamental Biology

-ICNS 171 The Scientific Approach and Society 4 (3-2-7)